turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 ```

-Let's test this in a separate file called `runner.rb`:
+We'll try this out in a separate file called `runner.rb`:

 ```ruby
 #runner.rb